100 Effective Accommodations

 - Pause during speaking.

-- Change tone of voice, whisper, etc.
+- Change the tone of voice, whisper, etc.

 - Use extra spaces between lines of print.